BiLSTM-CNN-CRF for Sequence Labeling: A Tutorial

 Score Calculation#

-CRF computes a conditional probability.
-Let be a tag sequence and x an input of sequence of words.
-Then we compute
+The CRF computes a conditional probability.
+For tag sequence and input sequence :

 def log_sum_exp(vec):